yukaberry/yukaberry/README.md

 # Hi 👋, I am Yuka Kudo 🦘🐨

-![profile_gif](github_profile.gif)

-## 🍓 About Me

-- 💻 Self-taught Developer : +3 Years Experience
-- ✨ What I will shine : LLMs, NLP, AI, RAG
-- 🏫 Background : Marketing, Study Consulting
-- 🏫 Indutosry : e-commerce, Education, Logistics/transportation, Biology
-- 🔭 Currently working on **AI Recipe Generator**
-- 🌱 Currently learning **Kubernetes**
-- 🌱 Currently my level at [Codewars](https://www.codewars.com/users/yukaberry)

-![Codewars](https://github.r2v.ch/codewars?user=yukaberry)

-- ⚡ Fun fact:  I am a travel hack pro — I can usually find cheaper train tickets in Germany than you would expect.

 I am a self-taught developer driven by a passion for learning through building.
 My journey has been shaped by hands-on projects, online courses, books, and countless hours exploring documentation and tutorials.
 I believe in learning through doing—whether it is tackling coding challenges, following in-depth tutorials, or diving into technical literature.

 While working at a startup with limited resources and no dedicated data team, I was faced with a real-world data analytics challenge.
 I took the initiative to learn and apply data skills directly in a work setting, which not only helped solve immediate problems but also sparked a deeper interest in Python and data science as a whole.
 Since then, I have continued to develop my skills through practical projects, moving beyond basic analytics to explore the broader landscape of data-driven development.

+![profile_gif](github_profile.gif)

+## 🍓 About Me

+- 💻 Self-taught Developer : +3 Years Experience
+- ✨ Where I will shine : LLMs, NLP, AI, RAG, regex
+- 🏫 Background : Marketing, Study Consulting
+- 🏫 Indutosry : e-commerce, Education(Langauge School), Logistics/transportation, Biology
+- 🔭 Currently Working On **AI Recipe Generator** (fastAPI, RAG, LLMs...)
+- 🌱 Currently Learning **Kubernetes**
+- 🌱 Currently My Level At [Codewars](https://www.codewars.com/users/yukaberry)

+![Codewars](https://github.r2v.ch/codewars?user=yukaberry)

+- ⚡ Fun Fact: I am a travel hack pro ✈️ — I can usually find cheaper train tickets than you would expect.
+- ⚡ Currently Learning: Wild Mushroom 🍄 Edge Guard at Smash Bros 🎮
+- ⚡ When I am not coing...: Yoga, Swimming, Hiking, Camping

 ## 🛠️ Languages and Tools